alexfernandez/alexfernandez.github.io/2016/advice-for-the-novice.md

 Tips are shown **in bold**.

 <p style="color:#636; border:thin solid #c9c">
-Personal experiences will appear in colored boxes like this one.
+Personal experiences appear in colored boxes like this one.
 </p>

 ## Life As A Junior